QuentinRa/blog.quentinra.dev/info/linux/knowledge/index.md

 <tr><td><code>(ab)+</code></td><td>at least one time 'ab'</td></tr>
 </tbody></table>

 Something to note with regexes is the notion of groups.
 You can write some expression, and wrap it into escaped parenthesis `\(some_part_of_my_regex\)`.
-By doing so, you created a group, that may be later referred as `$1`/`\1` if this was the first one.
-This is useful do extract some parts of the matching result.
+By doing so, you created a group, that may be later referred to as `$1`/`\1` if this was the first one.
+This is useful to extract some parts of the matching result.
 </div><div>
 </div></div>

 <details class="details-e">
 <summary>Commands</summary>

-Most well-know usages of **glob-patterns** are in commands such as `ls`, `cat`, `gcc`, or more generally, commands taking a variable amount of files.
+Most well-known usages of **glob-patterns** are in commands such as `ls`, `cat`, `gcc`, or more generally, commands taking a variable amount of files.
 For instance, in Java, some programmers are using `java *.java` to compile every `.java`.

 For **regexes**, you will most likely use them